minyk/dcos-maintenance/README.md

 ### add

 Add machines to schedule with `--start-at` and `--duration` flag.
-Target machines are supplied with `--file` flag, `CSV` file format.
+Target machines are supplied with `--list` flag, `CSV` file format.
 This command does not add machines to current schedules.
 It creates new `Window` with start time and duration, and add it to schedule.

  * Thanks to [araddon/dateparse](https://github.com/araddon/dateparse) library, start time can handle very wide range of format.
 See more on their [examples](https://github.com/araddon/dateparse#extended-example).
  * Duration uses golang `time.Duration` which can handle a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are `ns`, `us`, `ms`, `s`, `m`, `h`.